LM-SAL/irispy-lmsal/docs/known_issues.rst

 However, the PCij matrix used is derived from the SJI, with square pixels, so the PCij matrix is a pure rotation.
 This means that one gets the correct answer only if one does the matrix multiplication in the wrong order: first by PCij and then by CDELTs.

-We would around this by modify the PCij matrix to have the correct skew.
+We work around this by modifying the PC_ij matrix to have the correct skew.
 Since the X CDELT is 1e-10 arcsec, the inverse is thankfully not infinity.
 Using equation 187 in `Calabretta & Greisen 2002
 <https://www.aanda.org/articles/aa/abs/2002/45/aah3860/aah3860.html>__`, we correct for this.